datascientist-hist/Portfolio-Giuseppe-Pulino/index.md

 # [Project 5: Bottles Synthetic Images Classification](https://github.com/datascientist-hist/Bottles-Synthetic-Images-Classification)

-**Problem Designing**
+**Description**

-The problem that  I am designing is a **classification** problem, the environment that i will use is  MatLab.The  goal is to classify an image containing a bottle  among the following classes of bottles:
+The  goal of this project is to classify an image containing a bottle among the following classes of bottles using Matlab Environment:

 - Soda
 - Beer